 - Your registered user username and password constitute your signature.
 So, keep it confidential and secure to yourself and your authorized agents.

 - E-filed documents should use either an “/s/” followed by your typed name or an electronic image of the signature.

-- E-filed documents that are notarized, sworn to, certified, made under oath, or contain the signature of the opposing party must be filed as a scanned document.
+- E-filed documents that are notarized, sworn to, made under oath, or contain the signature of the opposing party must be e-filed as a scanned image containing an image of

 - E-filing a document with a non-party signature, e.g. a witness’ affidavit?
 You, as the filing party, must confirm all persons required to sign the document approved it, obtain their original signature, and retain the original document as signed for at least one year after a final judgment by direct review or expiration of time to seek review.
 Be sure to identify each signatory, i.e. don’t just have a signature on a line without a typed name identifier.